hassan97mahmoud/Explore_SQL_DB_by_NL/README.md

 # --- Streamlit Admin UI Password ---
 ADMIN_PASSWORD="admin"
 5. Set Up Qdrant and the Database
-Qdrant: The easiest way to run Qdrant is with Docker: code
+Qdrant: The easiest way to run Qdrant is with Docker: docker run -p 6333:6333 qdrant/qdrant
-Bash
-docker run -p 6333:6333 qdrant/qdrant
 Database: This project is configured to use the Chinook.db sample database.
 Ensure this file is in your project directory.
 ▶️ How to Run
 You need to run the backend and frontend servers in two separate terminals.
 1. Start the Backend Server (Terminal 1): code
 Bash
+# Corrected filename
 python App2b.py
 Wait until you see the message Uvicorn running on http://127.0.0.1:8000.
 2. Start the Frontend Application (Terminal 2): code
 Bash
+# Corrected filename
-streamlit run App1f.py
+streamlit run App2f.py
 This will open the web application in your browser.
 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.